shrink0r/php-schema/README.md

 ### Done (additional notes)

+The above example is suitable for simple cases and gives an idea of the libraries basic crud.
+When trying to realize complex schemas it may be helpful to extend or override some of the libraries default behavior.

+**add/override properties**

 When needing more than the shipped default functionality, additional properties can by registered to the factory and existing one's may be overridden.
 See the following example.

-**add/override properties**

 ```php
 <?php